yegor256/blog/_drafts/share.md

 The solution here is to turn client's demands into project requirements.
 Most of them will be lost in process, because they won't be sane enough to form a good requirement.
-Others will be documented, estimated and crossed-out by the client himself, becuase he will realize that they are pointless.
+Others will be documented, estimated and crossed-out by the client himself, becuase he will realize that they are pointless or too expensive.
 Only a few of them will stay since they will be reasonable enough.
 And they will help the project.
+So, it is also a _win-win_ solution.

 For example, he says that "you should use MySQL because it's great".
 You tell him that the requirements document doesn't limit you to choose whatever